 speaker

 Carl Lindner III

 Good morning.
-I'll begin my remarks by sharing a few highlights of AFG's 2024 First Quarter, after which Craig and I will walk through more details.
-We'll then open it up for Q&A where Craig, Brian, and I will respond to your questions.
+I'll begin my remarks by sharing a few highlights of AFG's 2024 first quarter, after which Craig and I will walk through more details.
+I will then open it up for Q&A where Craig, Brian, and I will respond to your questions.
 AFG's financial performance during the first quarter was excellent.
 In addition to producing an annualized first quarter operating return on equity of 20%, net written premiums grew by 8% year over year.
-Our compelling mix of specialty insurance businesses and entrepreneurial culture, disciplined operating philosophy, and astute team of in-house investment professionals collectively have enabled us to outperform many of our peers over time.
-Craig and I thank God, our talented management team, and our great employees for helping us to achieve these results.
+Our compelling mix of specialty insurance businesses and entrepreneurial culture, disciplined operating philosophy, and an astute team of in-house investment professionals collectively have enabled us to outperform many of our peers over time.
+Craig and I thank God our talent and management team, and our great employees for helping us to achieve these results.
 I'll now turn the discussion over to Craig to walk us through some of the details.

+speaker